Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 21 September 2025 10.41.53 UTC
+- WIB: Minggu, 21 September 2025 11.30.30 UTC
-- WITA: Minggu, 21 September 2025 11.41.53 UTC
+- WITA: Minggu, 21 September 2025 12.30.30 UTC
-- WIT: Minggu, 21 September 2025 12.41.53 UTC
+- WIT: Minggu, 21 September 2025 13.30.30 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: motivational
+Kategori: friendship